yujulia/codepath-dropbox/README.md

 - Add a UIScrollView with paging enabled.
 - Add 3 UIImageViews for the welcome screens.

-* [ ] Optional: Add a detail view for one of the files and implement favoriting the file.
+* [x] Optional: Add a detail view for one of the files and implement favoriting the file.
 Configure a Button

 * [x] Optional: Add UITextFields for the forms so you can actually type in them and handle dismissing the keyboard.

 ## Extra

 * added the password color str thing
+* make create disabled until a password is typed

 GIF created with [LiceCap](http://www.cockos.com/licecap/).